ankitsinghaniyaz/classandobjects/content/tutorial/setup_postgres_with_rails_on_ubuntu.md

 +++
-title = "Set Up Postgres With Rails On Ubuntu 20.04" description = "Setting up postgres is a pain everytime I setup a new project.
-This blog will contain all the information we'll need ever again to configure Postgresql and Rails" tags = ["rails", "web development"] keywords = ["install postgresql on ubuntu", "setup postgres with rails", "postgres on linux"] date = "2020-05-19T21:33:12+05:30" categories = ["rails", "web development"] toc = false
+title = "Set Up Postgres With Rails On Ubuntu 20.04" description = "Set up ruby on rails to work with postgres on a fresh Ubuntu Linux distribution" tags = ["rails", "web development"] keywords = ["install postgresql on ubuntu", "setup postgres with rails", "postgres on linux","ruby on rails set up with postgres"] date = "2020-05-19T21:33:12+05:30" categories = ["rails", "web development"] toc = false